mark-nicol/tangogql/README.txt

 BUILDING/RUNNING

 The server is written in Python and currently requires >=3.5 (although it should be easy to support slightly older python 3 versions.)
-For this reason it will not work with released versions of Taurus that are not python 3 compatible. aiohttp is used for the web server part. "requirements.txt" should contain the necessary libraries.
+It requres the "asyncio-support" branch of PyTango (from vinmic). "aiohttp" is used for the web server part. "requirements.txt" should list the necessary libraries.

   $ python3.5 aioserver.py